stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 ### Read trimming with cutadapt

-MARKMARK
-[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) is a tool that can be used to trim low quality and adapter sequences from NGS reads.
-It's always a good idea to trim raw NGS reads.
+[fastp](https://github.com/OpenGene/fastp) is a tool that can be used to trim low quality and adapter sequences from NGS reads.
+It is essential to trim adapter sequences and low quality bases off of raw NGS reads.

-Trimmomatic has _a lot_ of options, described [here](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)

 We will run this command to trim our reads:

 ```
-java -jar ~/Desktop/GDW_Apps/Trimmomatic-0.39/trimmomatic-0.39.jar PE  SRR1984309_1.fastq SRR1984309_2.fastq SRR1984309_1_trimmed.fastq SRR1984309_1_trimmed_unpaired.fastq SRR1984309_2_trimmed.fastq SRR1984309_2_trimmed_unpaired.fastq ILLUMINACLIP:../Desktop/GDW_Apps/Trimmomatic-0.39/adapters/NexteraPE-PE.fa:2:30:10 LEADING:20 TRAILING:20 SLIDINGWINDOW:4:20 MINLEN:60
+fastp -i SRR1984309_1.fastq -I SRR1984309_2.fastq -o SRR1984309_1_trimmed.fastq -O SRR1984309_2_trimmed.fastq --length_required 100
 ```

-Breaking this down:
-- Names of input and output files: SRR1984309_1.fastq etc.
-- Trim Nextera adapter sequences (ILLUMINACLIP:...NexteraPE-PE.fa:2:30:10)
-- Remove low quality bases from the 5' ends of the reads (below quality 20) (LEADING:20)
-- Remove low quality bases from the 3' ends of the reads (below quality 20) (TRAILING:20)
-- Trim reads if internal low quality bases (SLIDINGWINDOW:4:20)
+fastp automatically detects and removes adapter sequences from NGS reads.

-- Remove reads shorter than 60 bases (MINLEN:60)
+Here, we are discarding reads shorter than 100 bases after trimming.

-After you've completed trimming, look to see that the trimmed files exist in your directory:

 ```
 ls -lh
 ```

-- how many reads remain in the trimmed fastq files?

 Now, we can use fastqc to analyze the trimmed datasets:
 ```